hackclub/airbridge/src/v0.1/README.md

 curl https://api2.hackclub.com/v0.1/Operations/Clubs?select={"maxRecords":1,"fields":["Name","Latitude"]}
 ```

-## The whitelist
+## The allowlist

 You can use v0.1 without authentication.
-Your requests will be filtered through the whitelist found in [this file](./airtable-info.yml).
+Your requests will be filtered through the allowlist found in [this file](./airtable-info.yml).
 If there are additional Airtable bases or fields you'd like access to, feel free to submit a PR to add them.

-If you want to authenticate & get past the whitelist, you'll need an API token from Hack Club staff.
+If you want to authenticate & get past the allowlist, you'll need an API token from Hack Club staff.